jtphan-asu/prompto/BuildInstructions.md

 Include fetching provider functionality

+Work on mobile layout for navbar.
+Fetch providers and map into buttons.

 *** Create Profile.jsx for Navigation bar components ***

 *** Create PromptCard.jsx for Prompt Card components ***